JavaScript Classes & Bootcamps San Francisco

 Front-End Developers use their knowledge of HTML, CSS, and JavaScript to work on the front-end of their company or client’s website.
 Front-End Developers in the US make an average annual salary of $114,000.
 Daily responsibilities of a Front-end Developer may include creating the front-end of websites and maintaining them.
 It’s important that the front-end of a website is visually appealing and attracts visitors to continue browsing; a Front-end Developer must manage all aspects of this goal.

 Full Stack Developers, on the other hand, handle both the front-end and back-end of websites.
 This means they must know client and server-side code and understand how to maintain both.
-Full Stack Developers need to be well-rounded developers with the ability to solve a wide range of problems.
+Full-Stack Developers need to be well-rounded developers with the ability to solve a wide range of problems.
 This position is in high demand across the US and comes with an average annual salary of $124,000.

 For individuals who would like to specialize in JavaScript, companies hire JavaScript developers.
 This type of developer is responsible for writing JavaScript code that can connect front-end elements with back-end services.
-Oftentimes, JavaScript developers work with Designers, Full Stack and Front and Back-end Developers, and Content Creators, to produce websites that will convey their company’s image and attract visitors.
+Oftentimes, JavaScript developers work with Designers, Full Stack and Front and Back-end Developers, and Content Creators to produce websites that will convey their company’s image and attract visitors.
 In the US, JavaScript developers make an average annual salary of $110,000.

 Noble Desktop’s live online JavaScript Development Certificate course is a 14-week full-time program that will teach you how to develop web apps using JavaScript.
 The program begins with lessons in the foundations of JavaScript.
 You’ll spend time learning how to use JavaScript libraries, frameworks, and APIs, and develop career-ready skills during the program.
-Upon beginning the programming, you’ll have access to eight 1-on-1 mentoring sessions where an industry expert will review your portfolio, provide professional advice, and answer questions you have about difficult course concepts.
+Upon beginning the programming, you’ll have access to eight personalized mentoring sessions where an industry expert will review your portfolio, provide professional advice, and answer questions you have about difficult course concepts.

 JavaScript Corporate Training